Frequently Asked Questions

 A: We use high quality CD-R/DVD-R which has been shown to be the most compatible generally used media.
 Our discs are compatible with over 95% of home DVD players purchased after 2001.
 We can also burn a CD+R/DVD+R (no extra charge apply if you explicitly request it with the order).

-If you have doubts of your CD/DVD compatibility, please check specifications on your CD/DVD player for compatibility before ordering.
+If you have doubts about your CD/DVD compatibility, please check the specifications on your CD/DVD player for compatibility before ordering.

 Q: Will my order be completely processed?